Snawoot/linux-secureboot-kit/README.md

 ### Step 1.
 Satisfy requirements

 * x64 UEFI-enabled Linux installation with GRUB2 bootloader
-* GRUB2 config without `load_env` and `save_env` directives (they will fail boot since all files will have to be signed).
-If your system uses `grub2-mkconfig` you may edit config templates in `/etc/grub.d` and comment it out and/or turn off related options in `/etc/default/grub`.
+* GRUB2 config without `blscfg` directives (they will fail boot since all files will have to be signed).
+Where applicable it is disabled automatically upon installation via `GRUB_ENABLE_BLSCFG="false"` variable in `/etc/default/grub`
 * grub2-efi-x64-modules
 * grub2-tools
-* sbsigntools
+* sbsigntools (sbsigntool)
 * efitools (https://git.kernel.org/pub/scm/linux/kernel/git/jejb/efitools.git).
-Later one is absent in Fedora repos, so you have to build it yourself.
+If it is absent in your distro, you have to build it yourself.
 You'll need:
-  * openssl-devel
+  * openssl-devel (libssl-dev)
-  * gnu-efi-devel
+  * gnu-efi-devel (gnu-efi)
-  * perl-File-Slurp
+  * perl-File-Slurp (libfile-slurp-perl)
   * help2man

+#### Fedora 30 notes

-  * (Only for Fedora) [Build script](https://gist.github.com/Snawoot/9cbad8a381b241c5bac5669d00f20620) which workarounds library paths problem.
+On Fedora you'll need this [build script](https://gist.github.com/Snawoot/9cbad8a381b241c5bac5669d00f20620) for efitools which workarounds library paths problem.

 ### Step 2.
 Backup current UEFI keys